About The Wallander & Viking Sites Day Tour:

 At some of the more substantial Viking sites the bus will stop so that participants can photograph the rune stones and burial mounds.
-Your guide will talk about the history of the Viking alphabet and the era's iconic warrior culture.
+Your guide will talk about how Christianity built upon the old Norse religion, leading to the creation of a united Danish Kingdom.

 Your trip through the countryside will eventually take you to the town of Ystad, known to fans of writer Henning Mankell as the home of fictional police inspector Kurt Wallander.
 Why not take a walk down St Knuds Torg and order a coffee in Fridolfs Konditori, Wallander's favourite cafe.
 Those familiar with the Swedish and or BBC TV adaptions of the series can learn about its production at Ystad Studios Visitor Centre (Elis Nilssons Väg 5).